elmahio/documentation/docs/elmah-io-apps-trello.md

 ---
 title: Integrate elmah.io with Trello
 description: Learn how to create Trello cards when new errors are logged in elmah.io.
 Integrate Trello with elmah.io and handle all tasks in a single tool.
+howto_steps:
+  - name: Get your API key
+    text: "Get your API key from https://trello.com/app-key.
+If you don't have a personal token available on that site, create a new Power-Up as described on the page, then create a new API key on that page."
+  - name: Generate a token
+    text: "Visit https://trello.com/1/authorize?expiration=never&scope=read,write,account&response_type=token&name=Server%20Token&key=API_KEY in your browser, replacing API_KEY with your Trello API key, and click the Allow button to generate a new token."
+  - name: Find the list ID
+    text: Open Developer Tools in your browser and click an existing card inside the list you want elmah.io to create new cards in.
+Locate the request for the card details in the Network tab, click the Preview tab, and find the list id in the card details.
+  - name: Install the Trello app on elmah.io
+    text: Log into elmah.io, go to the log settings, click the Apps tab, locate the Trello app, and click Install.
+  - name: Enter your details, test, and save
+    text: Input the API key, token, and list ID located in the previous steps.
+Click the Test button to test that everything works, then click Save.
 ---

 # Install Trello App for elmah.io